-This post contains affiliate links.
-If you make a purchase through one of those links, I receive a small commission, which helps support the blog.
+This post contains affiliate links, including my Stitch Fix referral link.
+I receive a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

 The first item I tried on was the Lauri Distressed Boyfriend Jean from Just Black ($78).
 I had recently added a distressed jean to my style board on Pinterest with the comment that it’s not my usual taste but I wanted to experiment with a new look.
 My stylist, Layla, obliged and sent this denim item.
 I wanted to create a soft look with the jeans so I wore them with a basic pale pink t-shirt and my ballerina pink Tieks.

 Yes, my shoes really are as comfortable as everyone says!
 If you are thinking about getting your own pair of Tieks, you should check out my detailed review of them on my personal blog, Crazy Together.
 I answer any question you could possibly have about owning and wearing Tieks.